 The advent of storage services in “the cloud” provides a useful alternative for those who use portable network devices or have computers stationary in several locations.
 The University has arrangements with certain providers for some secure cloud-based services.
-For example, faculty, staff, and graduate students may have Princeton-branded Google Drive accounts, which are subject to the Google Apps for Princeton University Usage Guidelines.
+For example, there are Princeton-branded Google Drive accounts, which are subject to the Google Apps for Princeton University Usage Guidelines.
 (Undergraduate students have access to Princeton-branded Google Apps, which are subject to the Princeton and Google Terms of Service.)
-However, the security of cloud services not endorsed by the University still must stand the test of time.
 Until the University can endorse your doing so, storing confidential or private University information in other “cloud” services poses serious risks, and should be avoided.

 Peer-to-peer file-sharing software may not be installed or used on DeSC computers (the set of machines designated explicitly for administrative applications) because such applications could expose to Internet access information that is restricted, confidential, or University-private.
 Other policies affecting DeSC computers may be seen at www.princeton.edu/descpolicy and at www.princeton.edu/descsecurity.

 You are responsible for knowing the regulations and policies of the University that apply to your use of University technologies and resources.
 You are responsible for exercising good judgment in use of the University's technological, digital and information resources.